9 Adventurous New Orleans Outdoor Activities

 New Orleans walking tours

 New Orleans is an incredibly walkable city.
 Not only is the architecture and overall aesthetic beautiful and unique, but each neighborhood (heck, each individual street!) has a completely different vibe.
-You could easily spend several days simply walking the streets of New Orleans, constantly discovering something new.

 As fun as that sounds, you don’t have to do the legwork (see what I did there?) on your own.
 Several companies offer small-group walking tours, all centered around different themes.